amundn/dependency-graph/README.md

-# dependency-graph, Solution and Project Dependency Visualizer
+# Solution and Project Dependency Visualizer

 This project is designed to visualize dependencies between solutions and assemblies generated from other solutions in a .NET environment.
 It processes solution files (`.sln`) and project files (`.csproj`) to build a dependency graph and generates a visualization of these dependencies.
 Additionally, it outputs a neatly formatted table showing each project, its dependent solutions, and the version used for each solution.